-But when all things are equal, the average cost of shipping a package from the US to Singapore via air is $12.45.
+But when all things are equal, the average cost of shipping a package from the US to Singapore movers via air is $12.45.

 While making plans of shipping your package or belongings to Singapore, it is essential to remember that narcotics, radioactive materials, poison, explosives, firearms, amongst others, cannot be shipped to Singapore.
 So, get the right shipping company that suits your needs and get your stuff safely!

-Visa For Moving to Singapore
+Visa For Moving to Singapore From US

 Obtaining a visa to Singapore is the first thing that assures you of a safe and successful move to the Lion City.
-However, the type of visa you apply for indirectly says what your purpose of moving to Singapore is.
+However, the type of visa you apply for indirectly says what your purpose of moving to Singapore from US is.